Seward County, Kansas: Demographics

+Hispanic majority population

+The demographics of Seward County has changed form a largely non-Hispanic white population in the 20th century to a majority Hispanic population in the 21st century.

+In 1990, Hispanics in the county made up 19.7 percent of the population; in 2022 the Hispanic population made up 66.2 percent of the population.
+Seward country has a larger percentage of Hispanics in its population than any other county in Kansas.

+The Hispanic population increased because in 1992 National Beef began operation of a large meat-packing plant in Liberal which employs 3,500 persons, most of them Hispanic.
+The meat packing plant is the largest employer in the county.

 Government

 Presidential elections

 Seward County has voted Republican since 1940.
-The last time Seward County voted for a Democratic candidate for President was when it favored incumbent Democrat Franklin D. Roosevelt in 1936 over Kansas Governor Alf Landon.
+The last time Seward County voted for a Democratic candidate for president was when it favored incumbent Democrat Franklin D. Roosevelt in 1936 over Kansas governor Alf Landon.
 In the Kansas Senate it is currently represented by Republican Garrett Love.
 In the Kansas House of Representatives it is represented by Republicans Bill Light and Carl Holmes.

 In 2016, Hillary Clinton became the first Democrat to break 30% in Seward County since Jimmy Carter in 1976.
 Four years later, Democrat Joe Biden would receive 34.6% of the vote, the highest share for a Democrat since Lyndon B. Johnson received 46.1% in Seward County in 1964.

 Laws

 Following amendment to the Kansas Constitution in 1986, the county remained a prohibition, or "dry", county until 1996, when voters approved the sale of alcoholic liquor by the individual drink with a 30% food sales requirement.

+The county narrowly voted "No" on the 2022 Kansas abortion referendum, an anti-abortion ballot measure, by 50.5% to 49.5%, and backed Donald Trump with 64% of the vote to Joe Biden's 35% in the 2020 presidential election.